stevewillcock/grunt-msbuild/README.md

 |Version| Notes|
 |-------|------|
-|2.0|This version replaces exec() with spawn() to improve memory usage and also to support coloured console output.This has been tested internally.
+|2.0|This version replaces exec() with spawn() to improve memory usage and also to support coloured console output.
+This has been tested internally.
 |0.1.12|Support for MSBuild 12 added|
 |0.1.11|...|